 - Re-Use of Public Sector Information Regs 2004

 The NHS wants to make sure you and your family have the best care now and in the future.
 Your health and adult social care information supports your individual care.
 Please see NHS Choices for further information.

 If we need to use your personal information for any reasons beyond those stated in the sections above, we will discuss this with you and ask for your explicit consent.
-The General Data Protection Regulations gives you certain rights, including the right to:
+The UK GDPR gives you certain rights, including the right to:

 - Request access to the personal data we hold about you, e.g. in health records.
 For details about how to request this see ‘Access to your health records’ on our website.

 - Request the correction of inaccurate or incomplete information recorded in our health records, subject to certain safeguards.

 - Refuse/withdraw consent to the sharing of your health records.
 We are authorised to process, i.e. share, your health records ‘for the management of healthcare systems and services’.
 Your consent will only be required if we intend to share your health records beyond these purposes, as explained above (e.g. research).

 - Request your personal information to be transferred to other providers on certain occasions.